paulog/basho_docs/source/riak/tutorials/little/operators.md

 <!-- What Riak is famous for is its simplicity to operate and stability at increasing scales. -->

 Riak is one of the simplest NoSQL databases to operate.
 In some ways, it's downright mundane.
 Want more servers?
 Add them.
 A server crash at night?
 Sleep until morning and fix it.

-### Gossip

-The gossip protocol is Riak's way of keeping each node current on the state of the Ring.
-If a node goes up or down, that information is propgated to other nodes.
-Periodically, nodes will also send their status to eachother, just for added consistency.
-Gossiping is an important component for Riak's next feature.

-### Hinted Handoff

-If a node has been added/removed or moved from offline to online, Riak has to balance the vnodes the same by shuffling them around.
-This shuffling is called *hinted handoff*, because 1) a vnode has a *hint* on where it should go (this information is gossiped), and 2) the data is handed off (transferred) to its new home.

-This means that, although you don't have to do anything when you take a server up/down (or when it returns to the cluster), Riak still has some data to transfer around.
-Due to it's consistent-hashing style design, this data transfer is as minimal as it can be.

-[Hinted handoff is one of the keys to Riak's availability, since requests can continue being served as if a node still operated.]
+But the fact that it generally hums without a hiccup, does not diminish the importance of understanding this integral part of your application stack.

 ## The Ring

 Up to this point we've talked conceptually about "clusters" and a the "Ring".
+But what exactly do I mean?
+The Ring in Riak is actually a two-fold thing.

 ## Clusters